Damion McIntosh

 Damion Alexis McIntosh (born March 25, 1977) is a former American football offensive tackle.
 He was drafted by the San Diego Chargers in the third round of the 2000 NFL draft.
 He played college football at Kansas State.

 McIntosh also played for the Miami Dolphins, Kansas City Chiefs, and Seattle Seahawks.

 Early life

 McIntosh played for McArthur High School in Hollywood, Florida.
 His senior year, the McArthur team went 9–1, winning the district championship and ending the regular season ranked in the top 5 of the Florida High School Athletic Association 5A Poll.
 Numerous of Damion's high school teammates went on to play in the collegiate ranks or professional ranks, including Anthony Kelly (Central Oklahoma), Brian Visalli (Concordia University- Wisc.), Dan Visalli (Holy Cross), Quentin Chandler (Cen.
 Conn.), Mike Jaeger (Mount Scenario), Tyrone Taylor and Jerome Taylor (University of Missouri), Jason Brown (Gettysburg), Wayne Smith (App State, CFL), among others.

+College career

+He attended Kansas State playing college football for head coach Bill Snyder from 1996 to 1999.
+He played and started on both offensive and defensive line, earning second team all Big 12 in 1998.
+He was recruited by Nick Saban at Michigan State and Bobby Bowden at Florida State.